 What is Diastasis Recti?

-When the abdomen is stretched during pregnancy or labor, the joining membrane can split and separate causing a diastasis or separation of the rectus abdominis muscles.
+When the abdomen is stretched during pregnancy or labour, the joining membrane can stretch causing a diastasis or separation of the rectus abdominis muscles.

 What Causes Diastasis Recti?